teamputtygen/hn-docs/docs/training/procurers/usage.rst

 Usage monitoring in Nuvla
 =========================

-Resource monitoring via WebUI interface
+Resource Monitoring via WebUI Interface
 ---------------------------------------

 In Nuvla open the Usage page